fbpx Skip to content

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.

 Language Requirement: None.
-For FILM, ARC, CS, and CHIN 105 courses are taught in English.
+FILM, ARC, PE, and SPM courses are taught in English.
 CHIN 306 and CHIN 333 are taught in Chinese.

 Courses

 Courses are 3 credit hours.
-FILM, ARC, CS, and CHIN 105 courses are taught in English.
+FILM, ARC, PE, and SPM courses are taught in English.
 CHIN 306 and CHIN 333 are taught in Chinese.
 You may enroll in 2 courses.
+Courses are divided into 3 time-blocks.
+You cannot select 2 courses in the same time block.

 Block 1